 The Real ‘Nuclear’ Threat

 I purchased my first stock in high school, RYKA, a footwear company trying to become the next Nike for women.
 I was an avid athlete and runner, so I related to company’s products.
 I should have bought the industry leader, NKE, but that is a different story.
 At that time Reagan was in office and the Russian Cold War was in full swing.
 I was convinced I would not make it to adulthood given the ever escalating arms race and threat of nuclear war.
-I’m sure there are many high schoolers out there today with similar thoughts as they read daily news about North Korea and the US administration’s approach to dealing with this rogue nation.
+I’m sure there are many high schoolers out there today with similar thoughts as they read daily news about the Pandemic or North Korea and the US administration’s approach to dealing with this rogue nation or myriad other hot spot issues around the world.

 Look at a company like KO.
 It has thrived in every market, political, economic, and social environment since its forming in 1892.
-World wars, depressions, major terrorist events, Trump tweets… they have seen it all.
-And today KO is making more money than ever.
-The company has paid out an ever increasing dividend for decades.
+World wars, depressions, major terrorist events, a pandemic, Trump tweets… they have seen it all.
+Throughout this time the company has paid out an increasing dividend for decades.
 Essentially nothing could destroy this company – at least nothing the world has thrown at it for the last 120+ years.

 Portfolio Leverage: Margin debt cuts both ways.
 It can be a source of enhanced returns when the world is sunny, but it doesn’t take a major storm for losses to mount quickly when excessive leverage is involved.
 More money has been lost through imprudent leverage leading to forced sales than any short-term market movement driven by headlines.